mysociety/alaveteli/docs/customising/config.md

 the dummy data shipped with Alaveteli.
 Once you have real data, you should certainly edit these.

-Note that there are [other configuration files](#other-config) too, for specific aspects of Alaveteli.
+Note that there are [other configuration settings and files](#other-config) too, for specific aspects of Alaveteli.

 ## Config settings by topic